Image

 What Are Common Defenses Against Child Pornography Charges in DeKalb County, MO?

-The Combs Waterkotte skilled DeKalb County, MO child pornography defense team boasts a collective experience of more than 60 years, dedicated to defending clients in DeKalb County, MO in cases similar to yours.
+The Combs Waterkotte skilled DeKalb County, MO child pornography defense team has a combined 60-plus years of experience defending clients throughout DeKalb County, MO in cases just like yours.
 While every case is different with unique circumstances, some defense strategies our lawyers have used include:

 Unintentional Possession Defense

 Your Combs Waterkotte defense attorney can establish the most important factor – that you didn’t possess child pornography to your knowledge.
-Call us today at (314) 900-HELP or contact us online.
+Give us a call now at (314) 900-HELP or contact us online.

 An Accidental Possession Defense